-Residues of birth control pills, antidepressants, painkillers, shampoos, and many other pharmaceuticals and personal care products have been found in water, in trace amounts.
+antidepressants, painkillers, shampoos, and many other drugs and personal care products have been found in the water supply, in trace amounts.
 These chemicals are flushed into rivers from sewage treatment plants or leach into groundwater from septic systems.
 The discovery of these substances in water probably reflects that we have better ways to detect them now.
 The health effects, if any, from exposure to these substances in water is not yet known.

 In many cases, these chemicals enter water when people excrete them or wash them away in the shower.
 Some chemicals, however, are flushed or washed down the drain when people discard outdated or unused drugs in the toilet or sink.

-- Check to see if your community household hazardous waste program collects medications.
-They must have law enforcement officials present.
+Check to see if your community's household hazardous waste, trash, or recycling program collects medications.
+To do this, they must have law enforcement officials present.

-If no disposal instructions are provided on the drug labeling and no collection options exist, follow these steps:
+If no disposal instructions are provided on the drug labeling and no collection options exist, then follow these steps:

 Talk to your local pharmacist if you have any questions.
 As medication experts, pharmacists are available to guide you on how to properly dispose of your unused medications.